 Making a lot of noise and light—from fireworks to gun shots to church bells—seems to be a favorite New Year’s pastime across the globe.

-- In ancient Thailand, guns were fired to frighten off demons.
+In Thailand, it was once tradition to fire guns to frighten off demons.

-- In Ecuador, it’s tradition to burn effigies of famous people to destroy bad “juju” from past year and start fresh.
+In Ecuador, it’s tradition to burn effigies of famous people to destroy bad “juju” from the past year and start fresh.

 Eat Lucky Food

 Many New Year’s traditions involve food.
 Here are a few:

 In Spain, people attempt to eat 12 grapes during these 12 strokes of midnight!
 Tradition says that if they succeed before the chimes stop, they will have good luck for all 12 months of the coming year.